SOTU: Trump Calls for Repeal of CHIPS Act, Slams $52B Funding

-President Donald Trump in his state of the union address on Tuesday night called for Congress to undo the bipartisan CHIPS and Science Act approved by lawmakers in 2022 to, among other aims, provide up to $52 billion in funding to bolster the U.S. semiconductor industry.
+President Donald Trump in his State of the Union address on Tuesday night called for Congress to undo the bipartisan CHIPS and Science Act approved by lawmakers in 2022 to, among other aims, provide up to $52 billion in funding to bolster the U.S. semiconductor industry.

 “Your CHIPS Act is a horrible, horrible thing,” Trump said during his prime-time address.
 “We give hundreds of billions of dollars, and it doesn’t mean a thing.
 They take our money and they don’t spend it.”